RJbalikian/python_utilities/README.md

 # python_utilities
-Repository with basic utilities to use over and over again.
+Repository with basic utility scripts to use over and over again.

+- map_differences.py: contains script for
+- outliers.py: contains script for identifying and removing outliers.